ibm-messaging/kafka-java-vertx-starter/ui/docs/Test.md

 The testing tooling used for UI code is as follows:

 - Jest - as a test runner.
 Used to run functional and behavioural tests
-- RTL (react-test-library) - used to emulate a browser DOM and mimick user interaction with React components
+- RTL (react-test-library) - used to emulate a browser DOM and mimic user interaction with React components
-- <e2e framework here>
+- Playwright - starts headless browsers and instruments interactions to mimic real user activity

 ## Testing contexts